Title: Institute of Chartered Accountants of England and Wales

 Country: United Kingdom

-Mr. Spofforth is in practice in an eleven-partner firm where he has been a partner for 30 years, serving as managing partner and now as chairman, and where he specializes in family businesses and wealth management.
+Mr. Spofforth is in practice in a medium-sized firm where he specializes in family businesses, charities, and wealth management.
 In 2014, he received the Order of the British Empire (OBE) for services to the accountancy profession.

-Mr. Spofforth served on the UK Takeover Panel in 2013, and currently serves on the Deregulation Strategy Group at the Bank for International Settlements (BIS).
+Mr. Spofforth served on the UK Takeover Panel in 2013, and on the Deregulation Strategy Group at the Department for Business, Innovation and Skills.

 Mr. Spofforth has travelled and spoken at international conferences on many occasions.
 In 2010, he was invited to speak at the World Congress of Accountants in Kuala Lumpur, Malaysia, on the education of the next generation of accountants and capacity building in emerging economies, and at the inaugural conference of the Singapore Institute of Accountants.
 He has also spoken at the Institute of Chartered Accountants of India's annual conference.